openjdk/guide/src/index.md

 ## Requesting approvals for backports

 In order to be allowed to push a change to one of the OpenJDK Update Release repositories, an approval is required.
 The [official process for how to request push approval for a backport](https://openjdk.java.net/projects/jdk-updates/approval.html) describes in detail how to work with JBS when requesting approvals.
 In short, there's a label `jdk<release>u-fix-request` that should be added to the main JBS issue.
 Also put a motivation as to why the issue needs to be backported as a comment in the main issue.
 Once the label and motivation has been added, wait for the maintainers of the release to approve your request.
+The approval will be indicated with a label, `jdk<release>u-fix-yes`, added to the main issue.

 ## Using the Skara tooling to help with backports